jhudsl/OTTR_Template/getting_started.md

 Please take a look at the [code of conduct](./code_of_conduct.md).

+_Note all materials in this template are licensed [CC-BY](https://tldrlegal.com/license/creative-commons-attribution-(cc)) and can be repurposed freely with attribution._

 _Background information_:
 - If you are not familiar with Git and Github, we recommend looking through [Happy Git and GitHub for the UseR by Jenny Bryan](https://happygitwithr.com/).
 - If you aren't familiar with markdown files [this is a nice introduction](https://www.markdownguide.org/getting-started/).